Skip to main content

 "A supportive regulatory framework can actually drive companies to adopt more effective communication strategies."

-The Financial Conduct Authority (FCA) sets out guidance that organisations must rally around, using new technologies to ensure the best outcomes for customers.
+The Financial Conduct Authority (FCA) sets out guidance that organisations must rally around, using new technologies to deliver the best outcomes for customers.

 Successful champions of digital solutions are using compliance requirements as a catalyst to rethink their data strategies, unlocking new opportunities for personalisation.

-For instance, many organisations are leveraging the requirements set by Consumer Duty—particularly the mandate to ensure customers fully understand the services they receive—to revamp their communication strategies.
+For instance, many organisations are leveraging the requirements set by Consumer Duty - particularly the mandate to make sure customers fully understand the services they receive - to revamp their communication strategies.

 Of course, cybersecurity remains a top priority in regulation, with financial institutions increasingly investing in advanced security measures to protect customer data and maintain trust.